 How buying Brandless can help you save

 Brandless.com boasts a simple online market where items cost $3.
-Some things are even cheaper because the come two or three for $3.
+Some things are even cheaper because they come in packs of two or three for $3.
 The website offers a wide range of products, including food in specialty categories like organic, kosher, and vegan.

 If you’re craving a less expensive alternative to Whole Paycheck on specialty items, Brandless may be for you.
 In addition to food, you’ll find a variety of home, garden, beauty and cleaning products.

 Since Brandless offers such a variety of items, Clark decided to place an order with input from the team.
 We purchased everything from cotton balls to maple syrup (and were very excited to try it all).
-Shipping costs $9, but is free for orders over $72 — our order came to $73.50 for 26 items because we ordered some products that came in multiples.
+Shipping cost us $9, so our order came to $73.50 for 26 items because we ordered some products that came in multiples.
 Since we ordered, Brandless has updated shipping cost to a flat rate of $5 and a meal is donated through Feeding America for every order placed.